 An LEA is required for all RN Refresher students without an active license and is valid for nine months from the time it is issued, and can take up to six weeks to receive.

 - Basic Life Support, Healthcare Provider Course, completed in your home community and approved by the American Heart Association.

 - Immunizations as required by the clinical site and outlined in the affiliation agreement.

-- Pay for a national background check through CastleBranch.com at a cost of $80.75.
+- Pay for a state and national background check through CastleBranch.com at the cost of $80.75.
 Information will be provided to participants at the time of enrollment and results must be available prior to setting up a clinical experience for course participants.

 Each of the three components of the course (theory, skills review and clinical) must be successfully completed to meet the requirements for reactivation of a lapsed/inactive RN license, or to satisfy disciplinary requirements.
-The entire course must be completed within one year from the time the theory component is begun, though nurses who are satisfying disciplinary requirements will observe the completion date stipulated in their disciplinary orders.
-Students will receive a certificate of completion for each component of the course, with a final certificate upon completion of all course requirements.
-In addition, the student’s state quality assurance commission or board of nursing will be notified of successful completion.
+The entire course must be completed within one year from the time the theory component begins.
+However, nurses who are satisfying disciplinary requirements will observe the completion date stipulated in their disciplinary orders.
+Upon successful completion of all three sections a final certificate will be presented to the learner.
+In addition, the Nursing Care Quality Assurance Commission or the WA Board of Nursing will be notified of your successful completion of the requirements.